Investor–state dispute settlement: Tribunals

 Investment disputes can be initiated by corporations and natural persons and in almost all cases, investment tribunals are composed of three arbitrators (unless otherwise agreed by the parties).
 As in most arbitrations, one is appointed by the investor, one by the state, and the third is usually chosen by agreement between the parties or their appointed arbitrators or selected by the appointing authority, depending on the procedural rules applicable to the dispute.
 If the parties do not agree who to appoint, this power is assigned to executive officials usually at the World Bank, the International Bureau of the Permanent Court of Arbitration, or a private chamber of commerce.

 Other individuals cannot initiate a claim against a state under an investment treaty.
 Also, no individual or state can initiate a claim against a foreign investor under an investment treaty.
 This has led to criticisms that investor-state arbitration is not balanced and that it favours the "haves" over the "have nots" by giving foreign investors, especially major companies, access to a special tribunal outside any court.
 While the arbitration process itself does not provide explicitly privileged access for larger investors over individuals or SMEs, the costs of ISDS, as in any court or arbitration system, tend to be off-putting for smaller claimants.

 Examples

 According to a 2011 paper, "In terms of wins and losses, [the] U.S. has never lost a case as the respondent country.
 U.S. investors have won 15 cases, lost 22 cases and settled 14 cases.
 In terms of performance with respect to developing countries, U.S. investors have won 14 cases and lost 17."
+Lord Livingston, the UK's Minister of State for Trade and Investment, reported in 2015 that the UK was involved in 94 existing ISDS agreements and "had not lost a single case".